Lupennat/lupdo/README.md

 -   PARAM_VARBINARY

 > **Note**
-> some drivers may ignore the type, or may only support a subset of types, or may support additional types.
+> Some drivers may ignore the type, or may only support a subset of types, or may support additional types.
+> Each drivers may support custom options.

 ### Params